How To Choose New Flooring Like A Pro!

 Choosing the right grade of carpet is the most common problem homeowners face today when buying new carpet.

-To avoid making costly carpet buying mistakes, start by taking my free Carpet Foot-Traffic Test.
-It is a simple six-question test about your needs, goals and lifestyle.
+To avoid making simple but costly carpet buying mistakes, start by taking my free Carpet Foot-Traffic Test.
+It is a simple six-question test to assess your needs, goals and lifestyle.
+Your answers will reveal your Foot-Traffic Score.
+Armed with this information you can then figure out what grade of carpet will meet all your requirements and about how much you need to spend to get the whole job done.

-Be well prepared for having new carpet installed in your home Learn what you need to do before, during and after you have Carpet installed in your home.
+Be well prepared for having your new carpet installed in your home.
+Learn what things you need to do before, during and after you have new Carpet installed in your home.
+My free checklist will help make sure your carpet installation experience is safe, secure and successful.

-Print out my Free Carpet Buying Checklist (Click on the image to view or print my free checklist)
+(Click on the image to view PDF or print)

 There are many reasons why they offer free carpet installation.
 You need to understand why they offer this and what to expect if you agree to buy new carpet from any nationally advertised carpet seller.
 Big Box Carpet Installation Specials Exposed